JosephusPaye/win-audio-outputs/README.md

 # win-audio-outputs

-> List and control audio outputs from Node.js on Windows
+> List and system control audio outputs from Node.js on Windows

 Wraps the excellent [SoundVolumeView](https://www.nirsoft.net/utils/sound_volume_view.html) for use in Node.js.